jmarianer/website/index.md

 Welcome to my home on the Interwebz!
 Sparse, I know, but I'm a man of few words.

 I have been a professional software developer since high-school (I am now in my thirties) in a variety of roles – backend, frontend and even some low-level hardware stuff.
-I am always on the lookout for interesting new opportunities.
-While my interests have varied over the years, I currently find myself interested primarily in frontend and UX work.

-My most recent employer was Google.
-Google enjoys open office plans, which I could live with (even though I hate them); but they also enjoy continuously shrinking the amount of space per person, up tp the point that I got fed up.
-My current employer is Microsoft, who offered me a private office (with a door!). **Please don't contact me about employment unless you're willing to offer me the same.**

-My bachelor's degree is in math and CS.
-I took graduate-level courses but never finished my degree.
+I have a bachelor's degree in math and CS, and I took graduate-level courses but never finished my degree.
 Learning cool stuff is nice, but fighting the bureaucracy in academia was not.

+It turns out one can learn stuff without fighting with academia.
+My favorite thing to learn was how to be a site reliability engineer at Google.
+I'm currently working for Microsoft, attempting to apply some of what I learned to a team inside Bing.

+I am, of course, always on the lookout for interesting new opportunities.
+While my interests have varied over the years, I currently find myself interested primarily in frontend and UX work... but anything interesting and outside of the norm is at least worth considering.

 Side projects
 -------------